AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-managing.md

 * A button enables you to **Try New Editor**, by directly opening the *new* [Content Fragment Editor](/help/sites-cloud/administering/content-fragments/authoring.md) that is accessible via the [Content Fragments console](/help/sites-cloud/administering/content-fragments/managing.md#content-fragments-console).

+  >[!WARNING]
+  >
+  >The new editor will open in the same tab.
+It is not recommended to have both editors open at the same time.

 * **Save** provides access to the **Save & close** option.

 * The three dots (**...**) drop-down provides access to additional actions: